mionova/100DaysOfCode-Challenge/README.md

 2. Practice Let and Const in JavaScript.
 3. Practice Array Methods.
 4. Create a function that generates an array of 10 random numbers.
-5. Create a multi-dimensional array of 52 elements (52 cards), and return them shuffled when the function is called.
+5. Create a multidimensional array of 52 elements (52 cards), and return them shuffled when the function is called.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-007)
 &nbsp;

 ### Day 8 of 100

-**Date**: May 31st, 2021
+**Date**: May 31, 2021

 **Today's JavaScript Progress**: Practiced Object Literals in JavaScript and wrote a few scripts: